Studied Space Shuttle designs: Humpback orbiter

-An undefined need for more payload led to the idea of using the lee side section of the payload bay (at entry angle of attack) as an expanded payload bay.
+An undefined need for more payload led to the idea of using the lee side section of the payload bay (at the entry angle of attack) as an expanded payload bay.
 This would result in a "humpback" outsize cargo vehicle similar to the Airbus Beluga or the Aero Spacelines Super Guppy.
 The hypersonic aerodynamic characteristics during re-entry would stay mostly the same however issues would have most likely occurred at subsonic speeds without a high angle of attack.